DefunctLizard/eliza-discord/README.md

 &leave - Leave the session.
 ```

-Developed with love, in Rust, by Grant Handy 🐧
+Written in Rust, with love, by Grant Handy 🐧